The Thinking Behind Revenue First Systems | Rogue Pine

 The Result

 Email open rates pushed into the 30% range, well above the 18 to 22 percent manufacturing industry average.
-More importantly, a repeatable demand system the team owns and runs without us.
+The demand system now runs without us.
+The team owns it.

 Frameworks applied: 01 02 04